Ken Lussey

 When two Soviet agents arrive in Galloway to help, Bob and Monique need to work out the difference between friend and foe.
 Does the German spy exist, or is he a Soviet invention intended to lure MI11 into danger?

-'Friend or Foe?' will be published by Arachnid Press on 14 July 2025.
+'Friend or Foe?' was published by Arachnid Press on 14 July 2025.
 The cover design is the work of Carolyn Henry Photography

-- Pre-order the paperback edition direct from Arachnid Press.
+- Buy the paperback edition direct from Arachnid Press.

-This may be signed and dedicated at no extra cost if you wish. - Pre-order the Kindle edition from Amazon.
+This may be signed and dedicated at no extra cost if you wish. - Buy the Kindle edition from Amazon.

 - Find out more about 'Friend or Foe?' on my page about the book, with reviews and links to background information and excerpts.